Health and Safety

-In 2017 we continued to improve our Health and Safety Performance.
-For the fourteenth year our Accident Incident Rate (AIR) continues to be below the National Incident Rate (NIR) benchmark.
+In 2018 we continued to improve our Health and Safety Performance.
+For the fifteenth year our Accident Incident Rate (AIR) continues to be below the National Incident Rate (NIR) benchmark.
 In that period we have not sustained any work related fatalities to employees or contractors.

 All accidents and incidents are reported and recorded and investigations take place into the root cause.
 Corrective Action Plans are put in place and Safety Alerts and training issued to all site staff including sub-contractors.